-Not long ago it was nearly impossible to find a craft beer in a can.
-The technology for canning is much different and required a separate investment in equipment to be feasible.
-However, many craft brewers have found advantages in canning due to the lighter materials, easier shipping, and significantly less storage space required for the materials.
-Also, the cost of entry level canning has come down significantly over the last few years.
+The technology for canning is much different and requires a separate investment in equipment.
+However, many craft brewers have found advantages in canning due to the lighter materials that are easier to ship and require significantly less storage space.
+Also, the cost of entry-level canning has come down significantly over the last few years.
 Cans keep out sunlight and are better sealed to prevent oxidation.
 Some of the latest industry favorites in the craft beer category are now available only in cans as companies see the savings of cheaper materials.

-No matter what type of container you choose for your craft beer, your cans vs bottles decision must include a plan for getting your name out there.
+No matter what type of container you choose for your craft beer, your cans vs. bottles decision must include a plan for getting your name out there.
 There are both in-line and rotary labeling options available for low to high production running of labeling applications.
 The labeling equipment you ultimately purchase will be based on the type of label you are using.
-For bottles you will have a choice between a variety of paper and ink labels, or screen printed images directly on the bottle.
-Check out 8 easy steps to choose a lable.
+For bottles, you will have a choice between a variety of paper and ink labels or screen printed images directly on the bottle.
+Check out 8 easy steps to choose a label.
 On the other hand, cans can either be directly printed on, use shrink-wrap technology, or the most popular printing right now is the pressure sensitive labeling.